blbadger/blbadger.github.io/language-discreteness.md

 earlyerent iswn seasoning
 ```

 which is certainly somewhat better than we saw for the smaller models.
-Note, however, that even at $N=2000$ we do not see
+Note, however, that even at $N=2000$ the input representation accuracy is not sufficient to unambiguously identify the input string.

 On the other hand, if we restrict the input tokens to any of 'The sky is blue or red depending on the time of day.' we come very close to recovering the input.